kmgarske/gene-expr-var-project/code.md

 Summarize the chromHMM state information into proportion of gene regions made up of each of the state functional annotations

-Make sure you have the following R packages and their dependencies installed: tidyverse

 ```bash

 Rscript ./scripts/summarizeAnnotations_propGeneRegions_chromHMM.R ${kb}